SDA-SE/mongodb-operator/docs/deployment.md

 #### Service Account

-The MongoDB Operator requires a service a `ServiceAccount` with some privileges for the Kubernetes API from a `ClusterRole`:
+The MongoDB Operator requires a `ServiceAccount` with some privileges for the Kubernetes API from a `ClusterRole`:

 * For the resource `mongodbs` the following verbs are required:
     * `watch`